-Perhaps not the sherry bomb some would expect.
+This is perhaps not the sherry bomb some would expect.
 The fortified wine has a strong presence certainly but the whisky is able to stand its ground.
 It works well for me because as pleasant as sherry-forward whisky can be, I sometimes wonder if people wouldn’t be better off just drinking sherry?
-With 48% of the whisky matured in wine casks though, The Story of the Spaniard is a complex, nuanced blend that achieves a balance between the wine of Spain and the whisky of Scotland and I am finding it really rather satisfying.
+With 48% of the whisky matured in wine casks though, The Story of the Spaniard is a complex, nuanced blend that achieves a balance between the wine of Spain and the whisky of Scotland and as a result, I am finding it really rather satisfying.

 *You can buy the whisky in this article from Master of Malt.
 Click here

 Please be aware that as an affiliate I can be paid a small commission on any purchases you make after following links from my page.